Bring awareness & purpose to your life

-At some point almost everyone experiences some of the symptoms of depression.
+At some point, almost everyone experiences some of the symptoms of depression.
 Often we don’t know why at first.
-It can feel like our shadow self in running our life, and it may show up as a lose of interest in our usual interests or social circle.
+It can feel like our shadow self in running our life, and it may show up as a loss of interest in our usual interests or social circle.
 We might notice that we are more judgemental and critical.

 In my experience in many cases, depression is often trying to communicate some information that we may or may not already know.
 Often it can be around a loss or after a negative experience.

 Or a reaction to a toxic environment or situation.